z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 --> Files here <--

 #### Thought process
 The challenge is called `LLIR` which likely refers to [this](https://github.com/llir/llvm) GitHub repository and the `.ll` file format.
-This suggests we can use LLVM tools to solve this challenge.
+This suggests I can use LLVM tools to solve this challenge.

-We can use LLVM to convert the `.ll` file to `.bc` (LLVM bytecode) and solve it from there, or alternatively, use a tool called llvm-cbe to convert it to C code for easier reading.
+I can use LLVM to convert the `.ll` file to `.bc` (LLVM bytecode) and solve it from there, or alternatively, use a tool called llvm-cbe to convert it to C code for easier reading.

 ```bash
 ┌──(d4nhwu4n㉿hide-and-seek)-[/mnt/e/CTF/BYUCTF2025/rev/LLDR]